OUR PATHOLOGY LAB

 Accuracy of dried blood spot testing

-More recently, dried blood spot sampling for HbA1c (diabetes) testing has been developed and validated.
+More recently, dried blood spot sampling for Diabetes (HbA1c) and Thyroid (TSH) testing have been developed and validated

-The MyHealthTest HbA1c test has been found to be comparable to using traditional whole blood samples.
+The MyHealthTest DBS samples have been found to be comparable to using traditional whole blood venous samples.

 Reference articles include: